xpack-dev-tools/clang-xpack/README.md

 ### Supported languages

-The xPack clang binaries include suport for:
+The xPack clang binaries include suport for C/C++ and the LLVM utilities.

-- C
-- C++
-- Obj-C
-- Obj-C++
-- Fortran

 ### Easy install